jamie-forschmiedt/permutations/index.md

 We are therefore able to calculate a p value for our test statistic.
 In our example, <img src="https://render.githubusercontent.com/render/math?math=S^{2}"> = 9 + 1 + 1 + 1 + 4 + 0 = 16, mean = 210/6 = 35, variance = 36(5)(49)/36 = 245, and SD = <img src="https://render.githubusercontent.com/render/math?math=\sqrt{Variance}"> = 15.652.
 Our standardized variable is therefore -1.214.
 Using a standard normal distribution Z table, we can calculate that the two-tailed p value is about 0.22479.

 ###   Hamming distance
 Again, π = (1, 2, 3, 4, 5, 6) and σ = (4, 1, 2, 5, 3, 6).
 The third test statistic we will compute is the number of positions whose numbers are diffrent from those in the identity premutation, which is call the Hamming distance.
-Let H(π, σ) = #{i:π(i) ≠ σ(i)} , where 1 ≤ i ≤ n.
+Let H(π, σ) = #{i: π(i) ≠ σ(i)} , where 1 ≤ i ≤ n.

 The total number of fixed point in σ, where π(i) = σ(i), has a limiting Poisson(1) distribution.

 ###   Kendall's tau